richard-lyman/edit/README.md

 ### Using
  1. Open a URL
- 1. Login using 'admin' and the password you provided above or some other account
+ 1. Login using a valid account.
+The default is 'admin'/'password' - you can not do anything without changing this password (see below)
  1. Press Ctrl-e
  1. Enter [CommonMark](http://commonmark.org/)
  1. Press Ctrl-s
  1. Click on the Lock icon to let someone else edit the page, or wait for the lock to timeout

 ### Extra
+ * Change your password by clicking on the menu button in the upper-right corner
  * There is an admin page at /admin
  * There is a Table-of-Contents at /toc
  * URL Paths are only allowed to contain lowercase a-z or '/' or '_'